ORN-CBF: Learning Observation-conditioned Residual Neural Control Barrier Functions via Hypernetworks: INTRODUCTION

-In this paper, we propose a learning-based approach for designing observation-conditioned CBFs that advances beyond the limitations of existing methods thanks to a few key features.
-First, we use an efficient hypernetwork-based architecture where the hypernetwork parametrizes the main network given available observations, while the main network approximates the target function over the system's state space.
-This architecture improves efficiency by inferring the hypernetwork (complex model) only once when a new observation becomes available, while the main network (simple model) is queried with high frequency for its value and gradient.
+In this paper, we propose a learning-based approach for designing observation-conditioned CBFs that overcome the limitations of existing methods by leveraging a few key features.
+First, we use an efficient hypernetwork-based architecture in which the hypernetwork parametrizes the main network given available observations (2D occupancy grid in our experiments), while the main network approximates the target function over the system's state space.
+This architecture improves efficiency by inferring the hypernetwork (complex model) only once when a new observation becomes available, while the main network (simple model) is queried frequently for its value and gradient.
 Second, we use Hamilton-Jacobi (HJ) reachability analysis as the source of supervision during training, resulting in CBFs that approximately recover the maximal control invariant set \cite{choi_robust_2021, tonkens_refining_2022, so_how_2024}.
 Finally, instead of directly approximating the HJ value function, the main network approximates only the residual component with respect to the signed distance function (SDF).
 Since the residual function is always nonnegative \cite{derajic_residual_2025}, by applying a nonnegative activation function at the output of the main network, the safe set associated with the predicted CBF never intersects with the observed failure set.
 The summary of the contributions is: \begin{itemize} \item A novel observation-conditioned neural CBF for safe navigation of mobile robots in unknown environments with arbitrary distribution and shapes of obstacles.
 The proposed method approximately recovers the optimal safe set and it guarantees, by design, that the predicted safe set does not intersect with the observed failure set. \item Extensive evaluation of the proposed ORN-CBF (\cref{fig:safety_filtering}) method for a ground robot and a quadcopter, both in 3D simulations and hardware experiments, demonstrating its performance and application flexibility. \end{itemize}